dr-matt-smith/php-symfony-6-book/04_appendices/crudQuickstart/99_crud_quickstart.md

         C:> cd \Users\B11223344\Desktop
     ```

-    - of course, you need to replay `B11223344` with your own student number
+    - of course, you need to replace `B11223344` with your own student number

 1. you should now be at your user's `Desktop` in the command line - so when you create a project folder you should see it on your desktop